 In a separate, smaller, bowl, combine flour, baking powder and salt.
 Add dry ingredients to creamed mixture.
 Stir until soft dough forms.

-Taking care not to handle the dough too much, toll out and cut with cookie cuter.
+Taking care not to handle the dough too much, roll out and cut with cookie cuter.
 Thinner cookies with by crunchy, while thicket cookies will be soft and chewy.